Blending instruction with clinical practice

 A spirit of reuse over replacement

-In line with Microsoft’s commitment to the circular economy, we opted to reuse two buildings, reducing material waste and minimizing operational disruption.
+In line with the client’s commitment to the circular economy, we opted to reuse two buildings, reducing material waste and minimizing operational disruption.
 The existing buildings provide 36% of the new campus footprint, significantly minimizing embodied carbon.

 microsoft-silicon-valley-ext-solar-pv